StErMi/stermi.xyz/_posts/ethernaut-challenge-14-solution-gatekeeper-two.md

 >
 > Level author(s): [0age](https://github.com/0age)

-Similar to [[13 Gatekeeper One]] to solve this challenge we need to open three different "gates", each one with a different requirement.
+Similar to [Gatekeeper One](https://stermi.xyz/blog/ethernaut-challenge-13-solution-gatekeeper-one) to solve this challenge we need to open three different "gates", each one with a different requirement.
 Bear with me because they are pretty tough.

 ## Study the contracts